Bassett88/arkosR36S/Frequently-Asked-Questions---RGB10.md

 2. Then select Retroarch or Rertroarch32.
 3. Once in the Retroarch menu, hit the A button on Settings, then Accessibility, then Accessibility Enable.
 You can also adjust the speed of the Text-to-Speech.
 4. Once completed, Hit the B button twice, then scroll down to Configuration file, hit the A button then scroll down to Save Current Configuration and Hit the A button again.

+## Q. How do I get out of kiosk or kid UI mode?
+### A. Do the following:

+From the DPAD do up, up, down, down, left, right, left, right, B, A.  You should now have access to the full UI.